frosas/dotfiles/home/.atom/packages/autoclose-html/README.md

 Under normal circumstances ending tags will be inserted on the same line for inline elements and with `\n\t\n` in between for block elements.
 This is determined by attaching an element of the given type to the window and checking it's calculated `display` value.
 You can use Force Inline and Force Block preferences to override this.

-By Default works for HTML, HTML (Go), HTML (Rails), HTML (Angular), HTML (Mustache), HTML (Handlebars), HTML (Ruby - ERB), HTML (Jinja Templates), Ember HTMLBars, JavaScript with JSX, PHP.
-If you feel like another grammar should be supported by default please submit a PR, you can always add

 # Bug Reports and Contributing

 If you find a bug, please feel free to file an issue.
 Please understand however that I have very little time to work on this anymore, so most feature requests will not be implemented.